yashbora18/ai-rag-knowledge-assistant/README.md

 - Additional AI providers
 - CI/CD pipeline
 - Advanced vector database optimization
--
 👨‍💻 Author
 Yash Bora
 Computer Science & Engineering
 GitHub
 https://github.com/yashbora18
 📄 License
 This project currently does not specify an open-source license.
-A license can be added when the project is ready for open-source distribution.
+A license can be added when the project is ready for open-source distribution